kognifai/Galore/SDK-documentation/Pipeline Operations.md

     -   AvgUnitVector, The output is the average of the input treated as an angle

--   output time unit.
-Only used with integrate.
-E.q. if the input is "W" (Watt) the default output unit is "Ws" (Watt seconds).
-Using an output unit of "h" will give "Wh" (Watt hours) in stead
+-   output time unit- Only used with integrate.
+E.g. if the input is "W" (Watt) the default output unit is "Ws" (Watt seconds).
+Using       an output unit of "h" is "Wh" (Watt hours) instead

 combine
 -------

-Combines multiple inputs into a single output vector by trying to align the input Streams on time.
+Combines multiple inputs into a single output vector by trying to align the input streams on time.
 If some inputs do not have a value at a particular time, the previous value is used.
 Most useful for time series inputs.

 Example:
 ```